-^{}Upon advisement of college transfer advisor.
+^{}See general education requirements.
+Upon advisement of college transfer advisor.

 AGRICULTURE - COLLEGE TRANSFER

 Students interested in pursuing academic transfer in agriculture to other colleges can obtain an associate of arts degree from Northeast Community College.
 This degree includes several general education classes as well as agriculture classes that transfer easily to baccalaureate programs at other colleges and universities.